flatten-official/flatten-somalia/README.md

 - `yarn auth`: Authenticate with Google and set the project to staging

-- `yarn auth-no-browser`: Sometimes authentication fails in the browser, this is a workaround.

-- `yarn deploy`: Deploys the backend to the staging servers
+- `yarn deploy-both`: Deploys the backend & frontend to the staging servers.
+Also exists `yarn deploy-backend` & `yarn deploy-frontend`.

 - `yarn test`: Runs the jest tests